Kashmir: Is the UN Security Council reluctant to get involved? | DW | 17.08.2019

 Although the Security Council told India and Pakistan to resolve the Kashmir dispute bilaterally, it didn't call a formal meeting or issue a statement.
 Some analysts dubbed the response "lukewarm."

-Members of the United Nations Security Council believe India and Pakistan on Friday refrained from calling for an emergency session on the disputed Kashmir region.
+Members of the United Nations Security Council on Friday refrained from calling for an emergency session on the disputed Kashmir region.

 The ongoing Kashmir crisis was just one of several topics that the 15-member UN council discussed on Friday in a "consultative" meeting.